open-mmlab/mmengine/docs/en/examples/save_gpu_memory.md

 - Gradient Accumulation

-Gradient accumulation is the mechanism that runs at a configured number of steps accumulating the gradients instead of being updated of those steps, and then the network parameters are updated and the gradients are cleared.
-With this technique of delayed parameter update, the result is similar to those scnarios using a large batch size and the graphics memory can be saved.
-However, it should be noted that if the model contains a batch normalization layer, using gradient accumulation will have a certain impact on performance.
+  Gradient accumulation is the mechanism that runs at a configured number of steps accumulating the gradients instead of being updated on those steps, and then the network parameters are updated and the gradients are cleared.
+With this technique of delayed parameter update, the result is similar to those scenarios using a large batch size and the graphics memory can be saved.
+However, it should be noted that if the model contains a batch normalization layer, using gradient accumulation will impact performance.

 - Gradient Checkpointing